tiju-devbench/Sportsbet.Assesment/README.md

 ## Trying it out

-You'll need the .NET 6.0 SDK or later to run the sample.
+You'll need the .NET 6.0 SDK or later to run the code.
 Check the version you have installed with:

 ```shell
 dotnet --version